hoergems/ADVT/README.md

 # Getting started
 #### Dependencies
 To build and run ADVT on the provided problem scenarios, the following dependencies have to be installed:

+- Ubuntu 20.04
 - C++ standard 11 or higher
 - OPPT: https://github.com/RDLLab/oppt (Installation instructions are provided in the repository)
 - CGAL version 5.4 or higher: https://www.cgal.org/.
-(Installation: [Linux](https://www.cgal.org/download/linux.html), [Mac](https://www.cgal.org/download/macosx.html))
+(Installation: [Linux](https://www.cgal.org/download/linux.html))

 #### Compiling ADVT
 To compile ADVT, navigate to the ADVT folder an execute